khughitt/labnote/README.md

     - Allow for optional thumbnail to be specified.
     - Allow links to external files and URLs to be included (e.g. presentations, papers, etc.)
+- Copy files from resources directory even if they already exists; this way any new files or updates will be included.